jozefg/drafts/equality.markdown

 much more magical notion that two things are completely the same to the typechecker.

-Now in most type theories we have a slightly overgrown notion of definitional equality where not only are `x ≡ y` if `x` is `y` only by definition but also by computation.
+Now in most type theories we have a slightly more powerful notion of definitional equality where not only are `x ≡ y` if `x` is `y` only by definition but also by computation.